 When we think about ice in our homes it is usually something that creates relief during the summer.
 For example, adding ice to a big glass of water or iced tea to cool off.
 Or even grinding up ice to create homemade slushies and snowcones.

 That said, ice isn’t a good thing when it shows up on your air conditioner.
 It’s heating up as we get closer to summer, so you know that the outdoor temperatures aren’t causing the AC to freeze.
 The question is, what is making your system so cold and why is this a bad thing?

 Why Ice on Your Air Conditioner Isn’t a Good Thing

 It is a common misconception that the presence of ice in or on your air conditioner is a sign that it is working really well.
 In fact, it is the exact opposite!
-Icy build-up on your system is a sign that it needs AC repair in Buford, GA as soon as possible.
+Icy build-up on your system is a sign that it needs AC repair in Winder, GA as soon as possible.

 There is more than one issue that your air conditioner can encounter which will cause this.
 Here are some of the problems your system might be dealing with: